Unity-Technologies/com.unity.formats.fbx/Assets/FbxExporters/README.txt

 Installing Unity Integration for Maya
 -------------------------------------

-The easiest way to install the Unity integration For Maya is from the Fbx Export Settings panel in Unity.
+The easiest way to install the Unity integration For Maya is from the Fbx Export Settings in Unity.

         MenuBar -> Edit -> Project Settings -> Fbx Export -> Install Unity Integration